-For the purpose of this evaluation three groups of role players were evaluated against eight KPIs (1.2 to 1.9) for all 42 cases.
+For the purpose of this evaluation three groups of role players were evaluated against eight KPIs (1.2 to 1.9 see annexure 3) for all 42 cases.
 The KPIs aimed to evaluate level of education, professional registrations and experience.
-These KPIs talk to the basic assumptions that the relevant skills and competencies do exist in the South African EIA sys presents the outcome of the evaluation.
+These KPIs talk to the basic assumptions that the relevant skills and competencies do exist in the South African EIA system.
+Figure 3 presents the outcome of the evaluation.

-Figure 5-4: Performance of skills and competencies per KPI / relevant role player
+Figure 3: Performance of skills and competencies per KPI / relevant role player

-The following conclusions are evident from Figure 5-4 in terms of consultants (EAP) skills and competencies (related to KPIs 1.2, 1.3 and 1.4):
+The following conclusions are evident from figure 3 in terms of consultants (EAP) skills and competencies (related to KPIs 1.2, 1.3 and 1.4 see annexure 3):

-- In relation to KPI 1.2, which considers conformance of skills and competencies of the consultants in relation to NQF level, the majority of cases conformed (33 from 38 with four that could not be determined) which confirms that the consultants were qualified at NQF level 8.
-The exceptions typically were four-year Landscape Architecture degrees and BSc undergraduate degrees.
-However, a particular challenge that emerged when evaluating the consultant skill and competencies is that it was not always clear who the assigned EAP was.
+• In relation to KPI 1.2 the majority of cases (33 from 38 with four that could not be determined) conformed with the requirements which confirms that the consultant were qualified at NQF level 8.
+The exceptions typically were four year Landscape Architecture degrees and BSc undergraduate degrees.
+However, a particular challenge that emerged when evaluating the consultant skill and competencies is that it was not always clear who the assigned EAP was?
 The individual who signed the application form was not always the same individual who drafted the report.
 In some instances, much was made of the general competencies of the consultancy with less emphasis on the competence of the actual individual EAP.
-Ideally the EIA system should ensure that the identity of the EAP responsible for the EIA is clear and consistent throughout the process i.e. the person who signed the application form.
+Ideally the EIA system should ensure that the identity of the EAP responsible for the EIA is clear and consistent throughout the process i.e the person who signed the application form.
 We suspect some abuse might occur where more senior consultants are put forward as the EAP but that the actual work is done by more junior staff who might not yet qualify in terms of minimum skills and competencies.
 This is difficult to regulate, although the liability should be clearly assigned to a particular individual.
-This particular concern may be addressed in future when a projects must be signed off by a registered EAP (i.e. the EAP must be the primary reviewer or compiler of an EIA) - In terms of field of study, the evaluation produced a mixed bag.
-A total of 27 cases conformed which suggest qualification that include specific environmental management/assessment training.
-Nine cases partly conformed which suggest related but not specifically environmental management/assessment training such as environmental engineering and landscape architecture.
-In three cases the consultant did not conform with qualification that had no relevance such as education and business management. - In terms of experience the cases scored well with 23 conforming (more than five years), four partly conforming and six non-conforming.
-For nine cases the years' experience could not be determined from the case files.
+This particular concern may be addressed in future when a projects must be signed off by a registered EAP (i.e. the EAP must be the primary reviewer or compiler of an EIA)

+- In terms of field of study the evaluation produced a mixed bag.
+A total of 27 cases scored a 'conformance' score which suggest qualification that include specific environmental management/assessment training.
+Nine cases scored a 'patial conformance' score which suggest related but not specifically environmental management/assessment training such as environmental engineering and landscape architecture.
+In three cases the consultant scored a 'non-conformance' with qualification that had no relevance such as education and business management. - In terms of experience the cases scored well with 23 conformances (more than five years), four patial conformances and six non-conformances.
+For nine cases the years' experience could not be determined form the case files.
 This is somewhat concerning since the years' experience should ideally be communicated in the EIA reports.
 The high number of EAPs with more than five years' experience is welcoming, with some having more than 20 years' experience.
-This experience data might suggest some level of success in retaining professionals within the EIA field.
+This experience data might suggest some level of success in retaining professional within the EIA field.

-In terms of specialist skills and competencies the following conclusions are made (related to KPIs 1.5, considering conformance of specialists' skills and competencies to relevant registration authorities; and 1.6, considering conformance of specialists' skills and competencies to relevant field of study):
+In terms of specialist skills and competencies the following conclusions are made (related to KPIs 1.5 and 1.6 see annexure 3):